mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step1.md

 ## Fork the repository to your own GitHub
-If you want to keep the sources you create during this workshop, I recommend forking the repository to your own GitHub environment.
+If you want to keep the workshop description for this workshop, I recommend forking the repository to your own GitHub environment.
 And of course pull this fork to your local disk.

 ## Create a new Empty Web project
 In the folder for this workshop, you will have to create a project and solution.
 Because HotCholocate has a very good integration with ASP.NET Core, we are going to use the Empty template to start with.